vjcitn/Repro2017/README.md

 The Institute of Medicine published a report on [sharing clinical trial data](https://www.nap.edu/catalog/18998/sharing-clinical-trial-data-maximizing-benefits-minimizing-risk).

+SAMSI had a [Bioinformatics Workshop on Reproducibility in 2014](https://www.samsi.info/programs-and-activities/research-workshops/2014-15-bioinformatics-opening-workshop-september-8-12-2014/), and provides a report on 2006 meeting of the [SAMSI working group on reproducibility](https://www.samsi.info/wp-content/uploads/2010/09/MultRep-Final-Report.pdf)

 ## Publisher outlooks

 The Nature publishing system guide for authors includes policies on [data and code availability] (http://www.nature.com/authors/policies/availability.html).
 In 2014, two R-centric code repositories